 The History of Smoking in Japan

-Smoking has been around for many years in Japan, Shogun even had some specific ideas about creating a formal ceremony or ritual for tobacco (as well as tea ceremony).
+Smoking has been around for many years in Japan, the Shogun even had some specific ideas about creating a formal ceremony or ritual for tobacco (as well as the tea ceremony).
 Smoking a cigarette in Japan even has a large number of customs and rules.

-Trivia about Tobacco or Cigarette in Japan
+Curiosities about Tobacco or Cigarette in Japan

 For decades, the government has presented posters with suggestions on behavior for smokers.
 Japan has also made several laws and suggestions such as: